Christine Darby // Originally Published: September 2018 in Hreflang on Squarespace // Updated: February 2026

 A language selector is optional—not a default requirement.

-Switchers make sense when language choice is intentional—such as ecommerce sites, content-heavy resources, or businesses that actively operate in multiple languages.
+Switchers make sense when language or region choice is intentional—such as ecommerce sites, content-heavy resources, or businesses that actively operate in multiple languages or locations.
 Whether users actually need to switch languages often determines which technical approach makes sense.

-Three Ways to Handle a Multilingual Squarespace Site
+Three Ways to Handle Multiple Languages on Squarespace

 Squarespace doesn’t offer native multilingual functionality, so every solution falls into one of three categories.
 Each trades cost, control, and maintenance in different ways.